metadaddy/Database.com-FDW-for-PostgreSQL/README.md

         $ python setup.py sdist
         $ sudo python setup.py install

+    or, with easy_install:

+        $ cd Database.com-FDW-for-PostgreSQL
+        $ sudo easy_install .

 6. In the PostgreSQL client, create an extension and foreign server: